lalamove/mysql-operator/README.md

 ## Features

+Differences for this forked version with the [original project][6]

+- With options to add Init Containers and Sidecar Containers

 The MySQL Operator provides the following core features:

 - Create and delete highly available MySQL clusters in Kubernetes with minimal effort